ydirson/gl-streaming/README.md

   work (eg. es2gears, es2tri, some glmark2 benchmarks).

-  A number of APIs are present but only as stubs, some are known to have bugs -- some can cause the client or the server to crash.
+  A number of APIs are present but only as stubs, some are known to have bugs.

   APIs for EGL 1.4 are present, though some 1.1 and 1.2 APIs are not even stubbed.
-Many GLES2 APIs are not even stubbed either.

 * the server creates a fixed-size window at startup, used for all client rendering.
+The client still creates a window on its own, which is used for interaction with the app (input events, window resize, etc), which is quite awkward.

 * there are security concerns about the usage of pointer types in the protocol.

 * usage of pointer types in the protocol also implies that only 64bit builds can work now.
-We should not only be able to build 32bit versions to, but to have them interoperate.
+We should not only be able to build 32bit versions too, but to have them interoperate.

 * no protocol extension is supported yet, until proper generic extension support gets implemented.